axyan/nasdaq-100-companies/README.md

 market capitalization.
 The NASDAQ-100 index is popular due to its heavy tech focus and is tracked by other popular ETFs such as the QQQ by Invesco.

+This repository automatically updates the lists of constituents and their symbols through GitHub Actions.
+The files are updated daily and can be found in the 'data' directory.

 ## Installation

 The script requires some external Python libraries.